Obama On Budget Negotiations: No Time For Games

 HORSLEY: House Republicans tried to launch that larger debate yesterday by introducing their version of a 2012 budget.
 Paul Ryan, who chairs the House Budget Committee, says their plan would cut trillions of dollars in federal spending over the next decade, while lowering the top corporate and individual tax rates to 25 percent.

-Representative PAUL RYAN (Republican, Wisconsin): It is a plan to give our children a debt-free nation so they too can realize their American dream.
+PAUL RYAN: It is a plan to give our children a debt-free nation so they too can realize their American dream.

-Ms. ALICE RIVLIN (Former Director, Congressional Budget Office): The government would then be able to control the amount of the subsidy or the growth of the subsidy.
+ALICE RIVLIN: The government would then be able to control the amount of the subsidy or the growth of the subsidy.
 Right now Medicare is a fee-for-service system and the government just has to pay the bills, whatever they are.

 HORSLEY: Critics warn that the subsidies won't keep pace with rising health care costs, leaving seniors to pay more and more of their own medical bills.
 Ryan is counting on competition among those private insurers to help keep costs in check.